ML4SE2022/group1/README.md

 - pip install torch
 - pip install transformers

+### Tree-Sitter
+In order to get the full AST, Tree-Sitter library is used.
+You can set your own path UniXcoder/downstream-tasks/clone-detection/POJ-104/preprocess.py

 ### Quick Tour
 We use huggingface/transformers framework to train the model.
 You can use our model like the pre-trained Roberta base.
 Now, We give an example on how to load the model.